phsarah/cookenu/README.md

 - bcryptjs
 - jsonwebtoken

-*Developed with 🧡 by Sarah Hessel*
+*Developed with :sparkling_heart:	 by Sarah Hessel*

 -------
 <a id="pt-readme"></a>